 Distressing family dynamics can interfere with the functioning of every family member.
 When family members do not get along, the tension can impact each family member’s mental and physical health and relationships.

 Family therapy helps families collaborate to address problems.
 The course of treatment is often brief and seeks to address the communication styles of the family as well as individual issues that may be interfering with the cohesiveness of the family.
 Family problems do not have to be severe to warrant therapy.
 Families can expect to learn to understand one another better, communicate more effectively, and work proactively to change unhealthy patterns.

 I may see the family as a group or with just one or two family members at a time.
 Some problems can be addressed by working with the parents before bringing in the kids.
 Family therapy can be done with kids old enough for talking therapy all the way up to adult kids and aging parents.

 - Better understanding of healthy boundaries and family patterns and dynamics

 - Deeper empathy

 - Reduced conflict and better anger management skills

 More specifically, family therapy can improve family relationships by:

 - Creating honesty between family members

-- Developing a supportive family environment
+- Developing a supportive family life

 - Helping family members forgive each other